20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © Francisco Antunes © Paulo Ribeiro

 Colmar is a town in the Grand Est region of northeastern France, near the border with Germany.
 The town is situated on the Alsatian Wine Route and considers itself to be the “capital of Alsatian wine.”
 Colmar is reminiscent of the little village in ’Beauty and the Beast,’ only it’s even more wonderful.
-The city is renowned for its well-preserved old town, numerous architectural landmarks, and fantastic museums, among which is the Unterlinden Museum with the Isenheim Altarpiece.
+The city is renowned for its well-preserved old town, numerous architectural landmarks, and fantastic museums, including the Unterlinden Museum with the Isenheim Altarpiece.

 The cityscape of old-town Colmar is homogenous and renowned among tourists.
 An area that is crossed by canals of the river Lauch is now called “little Venice” (La Petite Venise).